Goli Soda 2

 Goli Soda 2 is a 2018 Indian Tamil language action drama film written and directed by Vijay Milton.
-Prequel to 2014 film Goli Soda, the film stars Samuthirakani, Gautham Vasudev Menon, Barath Seeni, Vinoth, Esakki Barath, with Subiksha, Krisha Kurup, Rakshitha, Chemban Vinod Jose, Saravana Subbiah and Stun Siva playing supporting roles.
+A sequel to 2014 film Goli Soda, the film stars Samuthirakani, Gautham Vasudev Menon, Barath Seeni, Vinoth, Esakki Barath, with Subiksha, Krisha Kurup, Rakshitha, Chemban Vinod Jose, Saravana Subbiah and Stun Siva playing supporting roles.
 The movie was released on June 14, coinciding with Eid-ul Fitr.
-The film received mixed reviews.
+The film won the Tamil Nadu State Film Award for Best Stunt Coordinator.

 Synopsis

 The film starts with Natesan taken into custody by cop Raghavan who grills him about three missing men and he narrates the story.
 Maaran is the henchman of a harbour gangster Thillai who is in love with Inba who is forcing him to quit the bad life.
-Heeding his lover's advice Maaran tells his boss that he wants to get out and is let go off with an ominous warning.Oli works in a parotta shop and dreams of playing basket ball.
+Heeding his lover's advice Maaran tells his boss that he wants to get out and is let go off with an ominous warning.Oli works in a parotta shop and dreams of playing basketball.
 He falls in love with a girl Madhie who also reciprocates which angers her caste obsessed uncle.
 Shiva is an honest auto driver who wants to buy a taxi next but is cheated of his investment by a corrupt councilor.
 Natesan is a pharmacist to whom all the three boys are known separately and helps them whenever he can.
 A situation arises when Maaran has to go against his ex-boss, Oli to take on his lover's uncle and Shiva decides to take revenge on the councilor.
 Does this bring the three men together and what happens to them and their loved ones forms the rest of the story.